noseka1/noseka1.github.io/source/_posts/2018-05-03-designing-a-common-build-system.markdown

 In our company, the relentless improvement process never stops.
 The Ant + Ivy tools we leverage at the core of our build system are past their prime.
 So, what's next?
 I'm very excited about our current progress in gradually replacing Ant + Ivy with the more modern Gradle build tool.

 I hope you enjoyed the tour through the design of the common build system.
-I would be interested to know, how you promote code reuse of the build scripts in your company?
+I would be interested to know how you promote code reuse of the build scripts in your company.
 It would be great to hear about your approach.
 Please, feel free to leave your comments in the comment section below.